mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 to themselves or any other vessel.
 Collisions and mishaps of this sort typically occur in orbital space or close to a port, in areas where ships are expected to slow down to a sensible speed.
-The following speed categories are used as a general indication of a vessel’s velocity and the amount of damage it is likely to do to itself.
+The following speed categories are used as a general indication of a vessel's velocity and the amount of damage it is likely to do to itself.
 ```